Share your database for streamlined communication

 To share a Bucket, click on the Bucket in the Buckets tab and click the Bucket's small Sharing tab.
 Click "Add team member" on the right hand side to give a team member access to the Bucket.
 Then set that team member's level of access.
 The level of access you set applies just to the Bucket you're editing.

 The default access level is viewer access, which gives permission only to view the Bucket's name and contacts.
+Team members with viewer access can edit shared contacts but not the shared Bucket.

 Owner access can't be modified.
 Only the creator of the Bucket has owner access.
-Only the owner can delete the bucket.
+Only the owner can delete the Bucket.

 Manager access gives permission to add and remove team members from the Bucket.